 By inputting your account information and clicking the "Show My Options" button, you provide consent to CenturyLink to access your account information, including the services you subscribe to, to respond to your inquiry and inform you of CenturyLink's products and services.
 You may deny us permission by proceeding no further and your denial will have no affect on your current services.
 Under federal law, it is your right and our duty to protect your account information.

 If you've recently canceled your service, you will soon receive a final bill.
-Final bills—sometimes called "closing statements" or "closing bills"—capture any outstanding charges that still need to be paid, and you might get several of these bills before your account is truly closed.
+The final bill — sometimes called a "closing statement" or "closing bill" — captures any outstanding charges that still need to be paid, and you might get several of these bills before your account is truly closed.

 What to expect next

 Revised final bill – This bill includes any lingering charges we didn't know about when we sent the final bill.
 For instance, if you have combined billing, it might include charges from DIRECTV.
 If you were leasing equipment from us and did not return it within 30 days, you could see charges for unreturned equipment.
 It could also include outstanding long distance charges.

 This bill is issued on your next regular billing date — regardless of when you disconnected.

 Second revised final bill — If you have paid all outstanding charges, then you're not likely to see this bill.
 But sometimes things get delayed, and if they do, you may see another bill.

 Even if you're signed up for paperless billing, you'll still likely get a paper copy of your closing bill(s) in the mail.
 If you need to change the mailing address you have on file with us, sign in to My CenturyLink or chat online.